fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

     cfg.blocksize = 0.040;  % in seconds
     ft_realtime_signalproxy(cfg)

-You can read the data in another matlab session on the same computer.
+You can read the data in another MATLAB session on the same computer.
 In this case we'll just look at how much data is available in the buffe

     for i=1:inf,
     hdr = ft_read_header('buffer://localhost:1972');